Paul Dunn (American football coach): Coaching career

-Atlanta Falcons

 Dunn served as assistant offensive line coach of the Atlanta Falcons from 2008 to 2011 and offensive line coach from 2012 to 2013.
 He was dismissed by the Falcons on December 30, 2013.

-Houston Texans

 Dunn was offensive line coach for the Houston Texans in 2014.
 He was dismissed by the Texans on January 8, 2015.

+He was the offensive line coach and run game coordinator of the Montreal Alouettes of the Canadian Football League from 2018 to 2019.

+In 2023, he became the offensive line coach for the Munich Ravens of the European League of Football.